-Both the gravity and lateral systems for the upper 3-storey addition do not rely on the existing building.
 It is understood that the design concept will be to have the upper system designed to meet 100% of the prescribed design load per the VBBL, while an upgrade will be carried out to the existing lower structure.
-The specific upgrade requirements are expected to be a subject to discussion with the CBOO based on the existing conditions, should 100% upgrade per VBBL provisions be deemed challenging due to hardship.
+The specific upgrade approach may be a subject to discussion with the CBOO based on the existing conditions, should 100% upgrade per the VBBL provisions be deemed challenging due to hardship.